 Covered bonds are secured, senior, soft or hard bullet securities that provide investors with recourse to both the issuing institution and an underlying, revolving collateral pool.
-Covered bond noteholders rank pari passu with other senior secured noteholders of the issuing bank.

 The Trust will continue until, and will terminate on, the Vesting Date.
 The Vesting Date means the earliest of the following dates to occur: